The color of your dog’s poop can indicate issues you need to be aware of.

 This is a case where the owner most likely did everything they could, as did the vet, and yet the cause went unnoticed.
 The cause was, indeed, something the puppy ate, and an early symptom was the orange stool, but beyond that, this case bypassed all of the normal diagnosis and results typically associated with orange stool.

 Why does your dog’s poop turn orange after eating chicken and rice?

 Ok, we started this discussion talking about orange poop after eating chicken and rice, but we’ve taken detours around everything else.
 I wanted to ensure you understand that there are possibly some severe conditions associated with your dog’s orange feces.
 But what about chicken and rice?
 Why does that end up as orange poop?

-Note the feeding chicken and rice long term is not recommended.
+Note the feeding chicken and rice long-term is not recommended.
 Do it for a day or two to address diarrhea, but then the dog needs to go back to its normal diet.
-If diarrhea persists, you need to consult your vet.
+If loose stool persists, you need to consult your vet.

 Your dog’s poo is as important for your dog as yours is to you.
 The different colors of dog poop can tell you a lot about the health of your dog.
 Orange dog poop may be nothing to worry about, but you need to be keenly aware of what the dog has eaten.
 It can also indicate a critical condition that will require a visit to the vet.
 Orange dog poop after eating chicken and rice is most likely OK but keep an eye on the pooch (and its poop).
 As always, we urge an overabundance of caution so if you have any doubts, call your vet for further guidance.